Skip to main content

 Syllabus Overview

-The RAS Prelims syllabus covers 13 subjects under General Knowledge and General Science.
+The RAS Prelims syllabus covers every subject under General Knowledge and General Science.
 Each subject carries a different weightage based on analysis of previous year questions (PYQs).
 For a detailed topic-by-topic breakdown, see our complete RAS syllabus guide.

 Rajasthan History, Art & Culture